dhbw-stginf16a/cassandra-presentation/overview.md

 - How secondary indexes work and when to use them
 - Write process (single node)
 - Read process (single node)
+- What happens when a new node is added
+  - How the cluster is initially set up
 - How data is replicated (when everything is already set up)
 - How data is read with consensus
 - How data is stored on disk